jakesylvestre/site/_posts/security/2013-09-07-HashcatBasics.md

 # Let's try to crack a couple of passwords

-Download [SHA512.hash](/files/HashcatBasics/SHA512.hash) and place it in your hashcat directory.
+Download [nixtuts-passwords.txt.hash](/files/HashcatBasics/nixtuts-passwords.txt.hash) and place it in your hashcat directory, underneath *passfiles/*.

-This time, we won't be using a Straight attack, but a Permutation attack.
-This uses a rules file and a dictionary.
-Both are combined together to form a more extensive attack.
+This time, we will be using a rulesfile.
+Both the rulesfile and the dictionary are combined together to form a more extensive attack.

 I'll give you a challenge to crack the passwords, after handing you a command.

-    ./hashcat-cli64.bin -m 1800 -r ./rules/rulefile SHA512.hash ./dict/dictfile
+    ./hashcat-cli64.bin -m 0 -r ./rules/rulefile ./passfiles/nixtuts-passwords.txt.hash ./dict/dictfile

 There're multiple choices for a rulefile, available in *rules/*.
 A rulefile manipulates a string from a dictfile to provide multiple combinations.
 For example, "password" may be l33tify into "passw0rd".